 So much fun.
 Horse racing is the most popular sport in HK, and every Wednesday the city goes mental.
 There are two enormous venues – Happy Valley Racecourse and Sha Tin.
 Happy Valley is on Hong Kong island.
 It’s much more western, with more tourists, and an amazing view of the city.
 Sha Tin is almost 100% local, but gives you a much more authentic experience.
 Both venues are equally as impressive, so flip a coin and check it out.

 While booze is a bit pricey, the entrance fee is pennies.
 Gambling can be cheap, just throw down a couple bucks on the horses you think look awesome and let the games begin!
 Highly recommended.

 This is the easiest Hong Kong point of interest to recommend and it is the one thing to do that you simply cannot afford to miss!
 It’s one of the most impressive views of the single most impressive skyline in the world.
 And it’s free!
+For more incredible not-to-be-missed Photo spots check out the Most Instagrammable Places in Hong Kong.
 Victoria Harbor is the ultimate Hong Kong Tourist Spots and a major Hong Kong tourist attractions and one of the top places to visit in Hong Kong.